allyson10500/allyson10500/README.md

 - OPEN TO WORK
 - 👋 Hi, I’m @allyson10500
 - 👀 I'm a PhD interested in Machine Learning, Statistics, Data Analysis, and Food Safety.
-- 🌱 I’m currently proficient in R, Python, SQL, Tableau, Power BI, Alteryx, Julia, Azure, Spark and more!
+- 🌱 I’m currently proficient in R, Python, SQL, Tableau, and Power BI.
+Exploring Alteryx, Julia, Azure, Spark and more!
 - 📫 Send me an email at '<allyson10500@gmail.com>'
 - 😄 Pronouns: She/Her or They/Them
 - ⚡ Fun facts: I love hiking with my girlfriend, playing DnD, and caring for my 50+ houseplants.